 I was born and raised in Massachusetts, receiving my degree in Psychology from University of Lowell, where I also studied music.
 As a vocalist and clarinetist I’ve performed for many years in choral, solo, instrumental and theater venues.

 I worked in many areas of the mental health/human services field for over two decades until 2004, when I switched to commercial driving and drove a passenger bus for 8 years.
 I am a “jack of all trades and master of some,” having worked in diverse capacities, from roller coaster operation to museum work to animal shelter volunteer.
 I love nature and the outdoors, especially hiking and kayaking.
 I practice yoga and fine art photography, and I am a self-proclaimed foodie, and a proud Pescatarian.
+I also make a mean cosmopolitan.

 I moved to Maine in 1992 and love all things Portland.
 It is special here.
 I thrive on sharing my knowledge and appreciation of our fine City: its scope and diversity, and emergence as a cultural hot spot for our region.
 Allow me to share my passion and experience with you, and to be filled by yours.